-What You Need to Know About a Speech Pathologist for Children
+What You Need to Know About a Speech Pathologist for your Child

 It can be challenging to distinguish typical behaviour from a cause for concern, but trust your instincts and your child’s signs.
-Whatever the cause, we will assess your child’s language and communication abilities during speech pathology for children and proceed with therapy.
-As a parent, you will play a vital role in their improvement, so it is essential to understand what treatment will involve.
+You may choose to consult with your GP or Paediatrician who can guide you on how to proceed.
+As a parent, you will play a vital role in their outcomes so it is essential to understand what early intervention will involve.

-One of the problems that a speech therapist will frequently encounter is that children do not pronounce sounds correctly, which is a sign of apraxia of speech.
+One of goals that a speech therapist will frequently identify and target with families is the pronunciation of sounds, sound errors are a sign of apraxia of speech.
 We will first determine how well your child can move their mouth and tongue and if they understand the sound.
 We can work in therapy to help them move the muscles responsible for the sound in the right way so that the sound can form properly.
 As a parent, you can help by repeating certain words and sounds at home.

-By age two, most kids should be able to vocalise basic sounds and annunciate them in a way that makes sense.
-If your child cannot, you might want to consider speech therapy for children.
+By age two, children should be able to vocalise basic sounds and annunciate them in a way that makes sense.
+If your child cannot, you might want to consider Speech Pathology input

 Fluency.
-Along with voice problems and swallowing, stuttering is another area that we address during our speech pathology for children and occupational therapy.
-We base most of our speech therapy in Geelong on play to make it easier on the child and simpler for parents to get involved in the process.
+Along with sound errors and swallowing, stuttering is another area that we address during our speech pathology and occupational therapy.
+We base most of our speech therapy on play as it is proven to be the most effective way for children to learn.